KDE/documentation-develop-kde-org/content/docs/apps/dolphin/service-menus/_index.md

 Exec=qdbus org.kde.plasmashell /PlasmaShell org.kde.PlasmaShell.evaluateScript 'var allDesktops = desktops();print (allDesktops);for (i=0;i<allDesktops.length;i++) {d = allDesktops[i];d.wallpaperPlugin = "org.kde.image";d.currentConfigGroup = Array("Wallpaper", "org.kde.image", "General");d.writeConfig("Image", "%u")}';
 ```

 The Exec line defines what is run when the user selects the action from the menu.
 We can put any command we want there.
-The magic in this line is the "%u" which gets replaced with the URL of the image file before the command is run.
+The placeholder "%u" gets replaced with the URL of the image file before the command is run.
 If our command can accept more than one file at a time we can use "%U" instead.
-There are other special %values but %u and %U are probably the most useful for servicemenus.
+There are other special %values, but %u and %U are probably the most useful for servicemenus.
+You can find all the possible ones on [section 7](https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html) of freedesktop.org's Desktop Entry Specification.

 Our file now looks like this:
 ```ini